-In addition to the four lessons, you’ll also meet with your instructor for six additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.
+On the following Tuesday, you’ll meet with your instructor for a live webinar-based Q&A session where you can get assistance with workshop concepts, deepen your knowledge, and clarify any questions.

-All 8 Workshop Sessions and 8 Q&A Sessions Are Recorded for Your Convenience.
+All 8 Q&A Sessions Are Recorded for Your Convenience.

 Where Do I Access Recordings and Material?

-For each of the four modules, you will have a set of training resources and material.
+For each of the eight modules, you will have a set of training resources and material.